Logan fished the phone from his pocket and flicked on the screen. He unlocked it with a swipe of his index finger, leaving a smear of salt and oil.

 “I’ll call up Don and cancel our two-thirty.
 We have to make this, we got to get moving, we have to cash in on this,” Riley said.

-“I got bus fare boys, I got tickets, let’s go, let’s go,” Jack hastened.
+“I got bus fare boys, yeah yeah, I got tickets, let’s go, let’s go,” Jack spat out.
 “I don’t think we got a lot of time.”

 They left their bags on the grass and ran.